eckozero/CLIc/README.md

 a bit free-and-easy with the rules.
 Remember kids, you can't castle into, through, or out of check.
 Not that CLIc cares about this at the moment...

+The good thing is that I have now fixed the code that was causing the crash when the move was executed.

 Known bugs/issues as at 24/10/13: